 In 2021, we held community focus group sessions to listen to the community directly on the top health issues impacting Greene County.
 This community identified mental health as a significant impact on our health in our area.

 As a part of our work, our team is working to create stronger messaging to reduce the stigma surrounding mental health.
-As we work to create that messaging, we are looking for those that would be willing to share their store.
-If you are interested in sharing your story or anonymously sharing your story, please complete this form.

 You can learn more about reducing the stigma around mental health here.